Volcanic dive sites

 Iceland: Silfra Fissure and Spa Diving

-Another very special highlight is diving in a geothermal chimney that ends a few meters below the water surface: Strytan.
+Another very special highlight is diving at a geothermal chimney that ends a few meters below the water surface: Strytan.
 Here, 22-degree water comes out of the rock, forming a distinct thermocline and providing food for a variety of fish.
 A spectacular example of the volcanic origin of a variety of landscapes around the world.

 Land of Geysers